VENKY270304/Module-5/Multiple Inheritance.md

     - The `__init__` method accepts three parameters: `name`, `student_id`, and `attendance`.
     - Inside the `__init__` method: Call the parent class constructor `super().__init__(name, student_id)` to initialize `name` and `student_id`.
 Assign the value of `attendance` to `self.attendance`.
 6. Define the `check_eligibility` method inside the `Attendance` class:
-    - If `self.attendance` is greater than 80, return a formatted string indicating the student is eligible for the module exam.
+    - If `self.attendance` is greater than 75, return a formatted string indicating the student is eligible for the exam.
-    - Otherwise, return a formatted string indicating the student is not eligible for the module exam.
+    - Otherwise, return a formatted string indicating the student is not eligible for the exam.
 7. Prompt the user to enter the `name` (as a string), `student_id` (as an integer), and `attendance` (as an integer).
 8. Create an instance `student` of the `Attendance` class, passing the entered `name`, `student_id`, and `attendance` to the constructor.
 9. Call the `check_eligibility` method on the `student` object and print the result.